Most common problems

 One of the main issues is education.

-Some people say what they're learning isnt right for them.
+Some people say what they're teaching isnt right for them.
 You need to find what your comfortable at.

 The best way to deal with a bully is make them feel small.
 There's lots of videos on YouTube that help, they sound off but there's no harm in trying

-If you are wondering whether you should learn how to fight, do it, it will give you confidence and you wont feel the need anymore.
+If you are wondering whether you should learn how to fight, it will give you confidence and you wont feel the need anymore.

 Drugs